 All travelers to Iceland must be in possession of a passport, valid at least for three months beyond their intended stay.
 In addition to that, nationals of many countries are required to obtain a visa prior to entering Iceland.

 Iceland is a member of the Schengen cooperation which exempts travelers from border controls travelling between 26 EU and EFTA countries.
 A uniform Schengen visa issued by one of the Schengen states is valid for travel within the whole Schengen area.
 Schengen visa should be applied for at an Embassy representing the state where the main destination is within the Schengen area.

 All persons requiring visas, must apply for a visa at the applicable embassy/consulate before travelling to the Schengen area.
 For a list of embassies/consulates which handle applications for Iceland, see here.

 WHO NEEDS A VISA TO TRAVEL TO ICELAND?

 Please visit the website of the Directorate of Immigration to see if your nationality requires a visa before entering Iceland.

-For detailed information about visa requirements to Iceland please refer to the same website, i.e. the Directorate of Immigration
+For detailed information on visa requirements to Iceland please refer to the same website, i.e. the Directorate of Immigration.

 Royal Danish Embassy